 The filling is either TNT (approx. 2 oz/57 g), or EC blank fire powder (approx. 0.75 oz/21 g smokeless small arms powder).

-EC Blank Powder as packed into handgrenades is just a little less than 3 times as powerfull as TNT by weight."people who count on luck don't last long in the business of defusing bombs and disarming land mines."
-Hunter Thompson
+EC Blank Powder as packed into handgrenades is just a little less than 3 times as powerfull as TNT by weight."That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed"

 Great info, thanks!